midhunkalarikkal/FullDomain/Notes/DSA3.md

 `Prefix Trie (Standard Trie)`
 -----------------------------
-A prefix trie (also known as a standard trie) is a tree-based data structure used to store a dynamic set or associative array of strings.
+A prefix trie (also known as a standard trie) is a tree-based data structure used to store each character of a given string.
 Each path from the root to a node represents a prefix shared by one or more stored strings.

 (root)
  ├── c